rhel-labs/instruqt/podman-pods/03-step3/assignment.md

 timelimit: 900
 ---
 ## Podman generate, and podman play
-Another great feature of poods is that you can generate a yaml definition of your pod, and use it to re-create your pod using `podman generate` and `podman play`.
+Another great feature of pods is that you can generate a yaml definition of your pod, and use it to re-create your pod using `podman generate` and `podman play`.

 Let's generate a definition for your newly networked pod.